SO4J/BST_FEF_FINAL/README.md

 Hint!
 Post the above into the web browser and you will see all of your repos listed as a JSON object Include a footer that sticks to the bottom of the screen, commonly referred to as a sticky footer.
 The footer should contain contact information with an email icon and an email address listed next to it.
-Style your page using CSS.
+Style your page using CSS."

+Project now complete.